anupriyamicrosoft/figma-to-xaml/README.md

 3. Azure OpenAI processes the design and returns XAML code.
 4. The plugin displays or downloads the generated code.

+## 📦 Setup

+1. Clone this repo.
+2. install dependencies
+3. Ensure your Azure OpenAI resource is active and accessible.
+4. Configure the environment variables in your Azure Web App.
+5. In the Figma App, import the plugin using your ```manifest.json```.
+6. Open a design file and run your plugin.
+7. View or download the XAML directly from the plugin interface.

 ## ⚠️ Known Limitations

 - Large JSON files (e.g., > 4000 lines) may result in incomplete XAML due to token or memory limits.